How to Migrate Your Database to the Cloud

 Step 1: Assess Your Current Database Environment

-Before starting the migration, it’s crucial to evaluate your existing database environment.
+The first step in any migration project is to evaluate your existing database environment.
 This includes:

 Step 2: Choose the Right Cloud Provider